10 Ways to Connect With Your Inner Child - Baby Chick

 6. Laugh!

-There is a reason that they say that laughter is the best medicine.
+There is a reason that they say laughter is the best medicine.
 Laughing makes us feel good.
 Be silly with your kids.
 Tell knock-knock jokes.
 Have fun with it.
-It is not just great for bonding and creating fun memories, but for reconnecting with your inner child, who used to think everything was funny.
+It is not just great for bonding and creating fun memories but also for reconnecting with your inner child, who used to think everything was funny.

-By talking or writing to your inner child, you can help heal past hurts.
-Writing is a powerful tool that can help you sort things out.
-It can also strengthen your bond with your inner child by addressing things in the past.
+Talking or writing to your inner child can help heal past hurts.
+Writing is a powerful tool for sorting things out, and addressing things in the past can also strengthen your bond with your inner child.

 As we age, we often lose some of our memories.
 Take some time to write about some happy memories you have.
 This exercise is great for reconnecting with our inner child and appreciating what we experienced.